Subscribe To This Site

 And what are the long term consequences for our health if we take this easy route?
 What are the alternatives?
 And are there any environmental concerns arising from these drugs?

 Clearly, anyone who does beat a path to the doctor's to get a prescription for anti-depressants has taken the trouble for good reasons.
-With the credit crunch being felt by almost everybody, stress and anxiety are at record levels in 2008.
+With the credit crunch being felt by almost everybody, stress and anxiety are at record levels.

 According to the mental health charity Mind there were 31 million prescriptions for anti-depressants in the UK last year.
 And yet experts declare that anti-depressants do not even work.